 - A McKinsey Global Institute Study, in addition to other research, has shown that there is no 'magic bullet' - but that there are numerous measures that can and must be deployed at manageable costs to reduce greenhouse gas emissions to levels identified by IPCC and required by the Global Warming Solutions Act, including both renewable energy and efficiency.

-- With authority granted by the Green Communities Act of 2008, the Patrick Administration is developing a nation-leading program of energy efficiency investments, to reduce costs as well as energy-related emissions, as well as increased renewable energy development (wind, solar, biomass).
+- With authority granted by the Green Communities Act of 2008, a nation-leading program of energy efficiency investments is being developed, to reduce costs as well as energy-related emissions, as well as increased renewable energy development (wind, solar, biomass).

 - The Commonwealth also has a Renewable Portfolio Standard (RPS) that, as a result of the Green Communities Act, requires utilities to provide at least 15 percent of their generation from new renewable energy by 2020.
 This requirement will ensure that, while we reduce our demand for electricity, we also replace our sources of electricity with cleaner options.